101+ small business ideas to start now

 96. Financial education mobile app

-The bad news: the 2021 UK Financial Wellbeing Survey found that 50% of working age adults don’t feel they understand enough about pensions to make decisions about saving for retirement.
+The bad news is that 49% of employees with a defined contribution workplace pension don’t understand what their pension is invested in.
 The good news?
 This presents a terrific opportunity for new startups to simplify complex personal financial matters for their customers.
 The key?
 Make sure you approach what can often be a pretty dry subject in an engaging and entertaining way.
 Interactive or gamified elements will be your friends here.

 See also: Business finance